LeonGuertler/SuperTinyLanguageModels/README.md

 }
 ```
 Note that our precommit hooks do not actually enforce the linting, although you can inspect the results in github actions.

+### Experimental Contribution

+If you want to add your own experiments

 ## Known Issues
 The initial tokenization step setting up the dataset takes a long time.
 Do a run with a single gpu first to make sure these are initialized properly (or even use a debug run) when you are using a new dataset or tokenizer.